IBM/storage-fusion/reference-applications/fusion-reference/README.md

 <!-- This should be the location of the title of the repository, normally the short name -->
-# Fusion Collaboration Reference Application
+# Fusion Reference Application
-The Fusion Collaboration reference application is a container-native application built on [WordPress](https://wordpress.org) that provides a common, extendible, multiple tier, multiple volume kubernetes application that can/should be leveraged to demostrate and highlight [IBM Fusion](https://www.ibm.com/docs/en/fusion-software/2.10.0) storage and resiliency capabilities and value.
+The Fusion Reference application is a container-native application built on [WordPress](https://wordpress.org) that provides a common, extendible, multiple tier, multiple volume kubernetes application that can/should be leveraged to demostrate and highlight [IBM Fusion](https://www.ibm.com/docs/en/fusion-software/2.10.0) storage and resiliency capabilities and value.

-## Architecture and Roadmap
+## Architecture and Topology
-The Fusion Collaboration reference application is essentially a default/out of the box [WordPress 6.8.1](https://github.com/docker-library/wordpress) instance that consists of a UI/API frontend and SQL backend.
+The Fusion Reference application is essentially a default/out of the box [WordPress 6.8.1](https://github.com/docker-library/wordpress) instance that consists of a UI/API frontend and SQL backend.

 The UI/API frontend includes the following Kubernetes resources:
 - `wordpress-pvc` PersistentVolumeClaim: Volume to persist wordpress content files
-- `fusion-collab` Deployment: `wordpress` image which manages and hosts web interface content
+- `fusion-reference` Deployment: `wordpress` image which manages and hosts web interface content
-- `fusion-collab` Service: internal interface to the `fusion-collab` Deployment pod endpoint(s)
+- `fusion-reference` Service: internal interface to the `fusion-reference` Deployment pod endpoint(s)
-- `fusion-collab` Route: external interface to the `fusion-collab` Service
+- `fusion-reference` Route: external interface to the `fusion-reference` Service

 The SQL backend includes the following Kubernetes resources:
-- `mysql-pass` Secret: configured credentials to enable the to `fusion-collab` Deployment pod(s) to access the mysql database instance
+- `mysql-pass` Secret: configured credentials to enable the to `fusion-reference` Deployment pod(s) to access the mysql database instance
 - `mysql-pvc` PersistentVolumeClaim: Volume to persist `wordpress` database instance and associated tables
 - `mysql` Deployment: `mysql` image which provides the `wordpress` database instance implementation
-- `mysql` Service: internal interface to the `mysql` Deployment pod endpoint(s) accessed by the `fusion-collab` Deployment pod(s)
+- `mysql` Service: internal interface to the `mysql` Deployment pod endpoint(s) accessed by the `fusion-reference` Deployment pod(s)

 The current architecture is quickly [deployed](#deployment) yet complex enough with the multiple tiers and volumes that it encompasses and requires storage and resiliency orchestration features that begin to mirror customer application requirements.
 Additionally, the user interface allows users to generate and validate application functionality and content directly without requiring additional tooling and/or interfaces.

-Looking forward, the Fusion Collaboration reference application is highly extendible and scalable.
+The Fusion Reference application is highly extendible and scalable.
 The [WordPress](https://wordpress.org) editor dashboard, themes and extensive plugin community enables an administrator to quickly generate, manage and/or import an entire web site.
-Ideally, future versions of the Fusion Collaboration reference application would be pre-published with [IBM Fusion](https://www.ibm.com/docs/en/fusion-software/2.10.0) Collaboration content, potentially including:
-- Details, Tutorials, Links and Status on:
-    - Storage and Resiliency Operator Subscriptions
-    - Storage Configuration
-    - Backup & Restore
-    - Regional Disaster Recovery
-    - Metro Disaster Recovery
-    - Content Aware Storage
-- IBM Fusion Blogs
-- IBM Fusion Chat

 ## Deployment
 ### Scope/Prerequisites/Assertions
-The documentation and instructions that follow are scoped to deployment, interaction, validation and resiliency of the Fusion Collaboration reference application.
+The documentation and instructions that follow are scoped to deployment, interaction, validation and resiliency of the Fusion Reference application.
 The consumer must have cluster level/kubeadmin access credentials to the target cluster.
 Additionally the consumer must of access to a cluster infrastructure node or workstation with access to the target cluster with `kubectl`/`oc` and `git` installed and be relatively comfortable interacting with the IBM Fusion Hub user interface and executing `kubectl`/`oc` and `git` commands.

 The following Openshift cluster requirements are asserted to have been completed following official Kubernetes and [IBM Fusion](https://www.ibm.com/docs/en/fusion-software/2.10.0) documentation:
 - Required ODF/FDF and/or Scale Operator Subscriptions are deployed to the target cluster